kyutai-labs/moshi/CONTRIBUTING.md

 In order to accept your pull request, we need you to submit a Contributor License Agreement.

-If you agree with the full CLA provided in the next paragraph, copy the following statement in your PR, changing your Github Handle:
+If you agree with the full CLA provided in the next paragraph, copy the following statement in your PR, changing your GitHub Handle:

 > I, {your GitHub handle}, confirm that I have read and understood the terms of the CLA of Kyutai-labs, as outlined in the repository's CONTRIBUTING.md, and I agree to be bound by these terms.